Here are our area artists we are extremely proud to represent.

 Denise’s Alcohol Ink paintings have been displayed most recently at the DKW Gallery, NewBo Evolve Art Festival, Lincoln Highway Arts Festival, Mount Vernon Creates Gallery, Univ of IA Pappajohn Biological Discovery Building, and The Art Cellar.
 One of Denise’s most recent projects was to create an Alcohol Ink Painting everyday of 2016, titled the “365 Series”.

-She has also been accepted into Cedar Rapids Museum of Art’s “Into the Blue” Exhibit in 2019.
+She has also been accepted into Cedar Rapids Museum of Art’s “Into the Blue” Exhibit in 2019 and the Newbo Art Festival 2019.

 She and her husband sponsor the ‘Portrayal of Mount Vernon’ a plein air painting/art event and in March 2017 were highlighted in the ‘Greetings from Iowa segment”, produced by IPTV.
 The next event is scheduled for Oct 5th, 2019. (mountvernoncreates.com)